neoforged/Documentation/docs/resources/client/models/items.md

 ## Composite Models

-SSometimes, you may want to register multiple models for a single item.
-While this can be done directly with the [composite model loader][composite], for item models, there is a custom `minecraft:composite` type, which takes a list of models to render.
+Sometimes, you may want to register multiple models for a single item.
+While this can be done directly with the [composite model loader][composite], for item models, there is a custom `minecraft:composite` type which takes a list of models to render.

 <Tabs>
 <TabItem value="json" label="JSON" default>